xnuinside/gino-admin/README.rst

     composite_csv_settings = {(Place, Education, Camp): {'alias': 'area', 'type_column': 'type'}}

 This mean, when we see in CSV-header 'area' this is data for one of this 3 models, to identify which of this 3 models - check column with header 'area:type'.
+In type column values must be same 1-to-1 as table names.

-Check source code with example:
+Check source code with example: examples/composite_csv_example

-And table sample for it:
+And table sample for it: https://docs.google.com/spreadsheets/d/1ur63acwWExyjWouZ1WEkUxCX73vOcdXzCrEYc7cPhTg/edit?usp=sharing